What is Staking Crypto and How Does it Work?

 What Coins Use the Proof-of-Stake Model?

-Many cryptocurrencies are adopting the proof-of-stake model and rewarding the process of staking crypto.
-Ethereum 2.0, Cardano and Solana are some of the largest crypto coins that are now using this new protocol.
+Many cryptocurrencies are adopting the proof-of-stake model and rewarding the process of staking cryptocurrency.
+Ethereum 2.0, Cardano and Solana are some of the largest crypto staking coins that are now using this new protocol.

 What Are the Benefits of Staking Crypto?